MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

     1. **galNoIssues** gallery for inspections where the Outcome is OK or N/A.

-1. The users can see the notes, attachments and tasks created while performing the inspection.
+1. The users can see the notes, attachments, and tasks created while performing the inspection.

-1. Selecting the task launches Planner with the selected task open based on the values of the Tenant, Locale, Team and Plan ID collected during the start of the app.
+1. Selecting the task launches Planner with the selected task open based on the values of the Tenant, Locale, Team, and Plan ID collected during the start of the app.

 1. The "Review status" field has Pending Review, Pending Action, Closed and Incomplete as choices.
 Changing the value will update the Area Inscriptions table and the **colInspections** collection with the selected status and saves the record.